CIPHER0930/MTN-CAMEROON-Hacking-Tool-SIM-SWAP-And-Fund-s-transfer-/README.md

 NB:

-The code is a Bash script that automates the process of swapping SIM cards on an MTN Cameroon phone.
-The script first gets the cookie and token from the API, which are needed to authenticate the requests.
-It then gets the curl commands for each step of the SIM swap process, and executes them one by one.
+The code is a Bash script that automates the process of swapping SIM cards, And Doing Fund Transfers on an MTN Cameroon's Network.
+The script first gets the cookie and token from the API(http://192.168.8.1/api/ussd/send), which are needed to authenticate the requests.
+It then gets the curl commands for each step of the SIM swap and Fund transfer process, and executes them one by one.

 The get_headers function gets the cookie and token from the API response.
 The get_curl_command function returns the curl command for a given URL, cookie, and token.
 The execute_curl_commands function executes the given curl commands.